Julian9B/student_projects/cpp/sortingTests/description.md

 }
 ```

-Now, in the file we have two functions - one sorting vector elements using BubbleSort, and the other one using QuickSort.
+Now, in the file we have two functions, creating copy of vector and sorting it's elements - one using BubbleSort, and the other one using QuickSort.

 ```cpp
 // Funkcja sortująca wektor za pomocą QuickSort